Walk the backbone of England from the Peak District to the Scottish Borders on Britain's first National Trail

 Find useful facts and learn more about the Pennine Way below.
 Select the blue tabs below for more details.

-Steeped in history and traversing spectacular landscapes, the iconic Pennine Way stretches for 268 miles (435km) across England’s wild northern uplands.
+Steeped in history and traversing spectacular landscapes, the iconic Pennine Way stretches for 268 miles (431 km) across England’s wild northern uplands.

 The route follows England’s rocky spine from the hills of the Derbyshire Peak District and the Yorkshire Dales, through the stunning Swaledale Valley, across the North Pennines and over Hadrian’s Wall in Northumberland to the Cheviot Hills, ending in the Scottish Borders in Kirk Yetholm.

 The Pennine Way was the first National Trail in England and is one of the UK’s most famous long-distance walks.
 Opened on 24th April 1965, it paved the way for public access to some of England’s wildest landscapes.

 With a combined ascent that exceeds the height of Mount Everest, the Pennine Way is arguably the most challenging National Trail in England and the route is recommended for experienced walkers who want a unique experience – but you don’t have to walk it all at once!

 The Pennine Way is hilly and often remote.
 The terrain is varied: in some places the paths are smooth and firm but in others the path may be narrow and uneven or wet and boggy.
 It’s best to take waterproofs and plenty of dry socks.

 To really make the most of your trip, schedule a rest day at places such as Hebden Bridge, Skipton, Hawes, Appleby or the Hadrian’s Wall area and spend some time exploring.